imonroe/coldreader/readme.md

 A Subject can have an arbitrary number of Aspects.
 Aspects are like a single piece of content.
 That may be text, an image, an API result, and so forth.
 By itself, a basic Aspect just stores its information as text in the database.
 But you can extend simple aspects with a little bit of code so that they can behave however you like.
 When you create a Custom Aspect Type, Coldreader will automatically add boilerplate code for your new overridden Aspect into the app/CustomAspects.php file.
 By modifying the boilerplate with your own custom logic, you can retrieve API results, perform a calculation, whatever you like.
 For more information, see Developing Custom Aspects below.

+Coldreader is primarily aimed at people who are comfortable with basic web development using PHP and Javascript.
+It's built using Laravel 5.6, Bootstrap 3, and Vue.js.

+This is the open-source version.
+It is configured to support a single user, and includes some tools to make it easy to customize the system for your own uses.

 Use cases:

 - Project management system
-- TODO list
-- Personal CRM system -- stop forgetting your girlfriend's parents names, your friend's anniversary, etc.
+- Personal CRM system
+- Build custom dashboards to track subjects of interest
 - Manage your collection of media
 - Track your notes and references as you research new things
 - Create a knowledgebase of problems you have previously solved
 - Keep a library of your favorite recipes
 - API test bed - quickly add new features by implementing an API and using your exising data
-- Organize your life however you like
+- Organize your data however you like

 ## Dependencies
 - PHP 7.2+